 Practical: Anatomy: Bones of the lower limb.
-The structure of the pelvis. a.Bones of the pelvic girdle: hip bone, sacrum.
+The structure of the pelvis.
+Joints of the lower limb. a.
+Bones of the pelvic girdle: hip bone, sacrum.
 Joints, ligaments and walls of the pelvis.
 Statics of the pelvis.
-Make schematic drawings! b.
-Bones of the lower limb.
-Make schematic drawings of the bones!
+Bones of the lower limb. b.
+Joints of the lower limb.
+Follow the instruction that was given at the upper limb.

 Histology: Fibers of the connective tissue: 1.
 Collagen fibers (large intestine, HE stain) 2.
 Collagen fibers (large intestine, Azan stain) 3.
-Elastic fibers (aorta, orcein stain)4.
+Elastic fibers (aorta, orcein stain) 4.
 Reticular fibers (liver, silver impregnation) 5.
-Collagen and elastic fibers (spermatic cord, Van Gieson and Resorcinfuchsin) Make distinction between collagen and elastic fibers.
+Collagen and elastic fibers (spermatic cord, Van Gieson and Resorcin- fuchsin) Make distinction between collagen and elastic fibers.
 Fine structure of collagen fibers.